monkbroc/particlerb/README.md

 This gem uses the Faraday HTTP client library, so API call may raise `Faraday::ClientError` for things like SSL errors, DNS errors, HTTP connection timed out.

 [error docs]: https://docs.particle.io/reference/api/#errors

+## TODO

+Some Particle API endpoints are not implemented yet

+List devices in a product

+Import devices into a product

+Remove a device from a product

+Update an OAuth client

+Add device notes

+Create a device claim code

+Request a device transfer

+Approve/deny a quarantined device

+All SIM card endpoints (list, data usage, activate, deactivate, set data limit, release from account)

+Integrations that are not webhooks

+All product firmware endpoints (list, get, upload, edit, download, release)

+Get library versions

+Upload library

+Publish library

+Main product endpoints (list, get, invite team member, remove team member)

+**Product functionality for many of the existing endpoints like device, firmware, etc**

 ## Advanced